fobordo/School_District_Analysis/README.md

 </p>

 <p align="center">
- New Size Summary DataFrame
+ Updated Size Summary DataFrame

  ![size_summary_df_new](/README_Images/size_summary_df_new.png)
 </p>

 #### Scores by school type

-The scores by school type were not affected by replacing math and reading test scores for Thomas High School ninth-graders with NaNs and repeating the analysis, as seen in the Original Type Summary vs. New Type Summary DataFrames below.
+The scores by school type were not affected by replacing math and reading test scores for Thomas High School ninth-graders with NaNs and repeating the analysis, as seen in the Original Type Summary vs. Updated Type Summary DataFrames below.

 <p align="center">
  Original Type Summary DataFrame: